 If enabling Vsync didn’t do the trick, proceed to the next fix.

 Fix 5: Turn off threaded optimization

-Threaded optimization is a setting in NVIDIA Control Panel that control the use of multithreaded optimization for all 3D games on systems with multi-core/HyperThreaded CPUs.
+Threaded optimization is a setting in NVIDIA Control Panel that controls the use of multithreaded optimization for all 3D games on systems with multi-core/HyperThreaded CPUs.
 Most new games perform better with threaded optimization enabled.
 However, some gamers reported that they fixed the stuttering issue in Minecraft by turning off threaded optimization.
 You can give it a shot.
 To do so:

 - Right-click your desktop and select NVIDIA Control Panel from the menu.

 - In the left panel, click Manage 3D settings, navigate to the Program Settings tab and select Minecraft Launcher.exe from the first dropdown menu.